 If you want to bake a medieval style bread then this barley bread recipe might be just what you are looking for.
-Modern day bakers tend to use little barley in their baking, choosing wheat more than any other cereal.
-In recent years, however, bread makers have become more adventurous with options of rye or multi-grain and seeds.
+Modern day bakers tend to use little barley in their baking.
+They choose wheat more than any other cereal.
+However, in recent years, bread makers have become more adventurous offering options of rye or multi-grain and seeded bread.